dbouquin/cite_astro_software/README.md

 ## *Credit Lost: Two Decades of Software Citation in Astronomy*
 ### Scripts and Datasets

-This folder contains files related to a case study examining software citation practices in Astronomy.
+This folder contains files related to [a case study](https://dx.doi.org/10.17605/OSF.IO/P9GJR) examining software citation practices in Astronomy.

-If you would like to cite this repository, please link to the archival copy of this code on Zenodo
+If you would like to cite this repository, please link to the archival copy on Zenodo

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3530867.svg)](https://doi.org/10.5281/zenodo.3530867)